noiopen/wiki.noiopen.it/README.md

 To install:

-- get a server with docker, doocker-compose, make, git and git-lfs
+- get a server with docker, docker-compose, make, git and git-lfs
 - create an user noiopen
 - git clone this repo as `/home/noiopen/wiki.noiopen.it` with an url allowing git push back (as we backup in git)
-- `make build` to build the docker image
 - `make restore` to restore the database
 - `sudo make setup` to setup the cron job for the backup and the service